GIST-DSLab/PPO_Solve/ppo/README.md

 ## Research Question

 RQ1: Learning a Single Task
 RQ2: Reasoning about Tasks Similar to Pre-Trained Task
- ---
 RQ3: Reasoning about Sub-Tasks of Pre-Trained Task
 RQ4: Learning Multiple Tasks Simultaneously
 RQ5: Reasoning about Merged-Tasks of Pre-Trained Tasks

-In this work, we scope to RQ1 and RQ2.
+In this work, we focus on addressing Research Questions 1 and 2.

 ## Results